 After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

-There are only two that don’t cause them: laser hair removal and electrolysis, which are the only permanent hair removal methods.
+There are only two methods that won’t cause them: laser hair removal and electrolysis.

 The great thing is that you can take a few simple and easy measures to prevent them!